DaraJKong/Fractalify/README.md

 <img src="https://github.com/DaraJKong/Fractalify/blob/4bafc4a4c14ef315d55df9bbb3410e553ab99054/docs/BlenderEnableAddon.png" width="700" alt="Enable Addon">

 4. Find the add-on in the right side panel of the 3D Viewport.
 You can open that panel by pressing the N key.

+## How to use

+Once the addon is installed, you will find it in many ways.
+The best way is to open the right side panel (N).
+There you will find a tab named "Fractalify" with a user-friendly interface.
+You can also access the add-on under "Object > Quick Effects > Fractalify" in the 3D Viewport.
 <img src="https://github.com/DaraJKong/Fractalify/blob/d6a403c14193a9e3ef851955d3e1ba220077f452/docs/HowToFindAddon.png" width="700" alt="Find Addon">